A Guide to Minimum Wage in India in 2026

 Note: This is not a comprehensive table, and the respective state governments in India announce their minimum wage rates differently, that is, according to skill-level or other criteria.
 The criteria are either unskilled, semi-skilled, skilled, and/ highly skilled work categories or are occupation-based categories.
 For accurate and up-to-date information, companies are advised to consult local experts and official government sources in each state to ensure compliance with the latest minimum wage regulations.

-Minimum Wage Data for Central Government as of April 1, 2024 (in INR)
+Minimum Wage Data for Central Government – April 1, 2026 (in INR)

 Category